256dpi/fire/README.md

 ### Authenticators

-An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a `mgo.Database` and a secret:
+An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a `mgo.Database`, a secret and the mandatory scope:

 ```go
 authenticator := fire.NewAuthenticator(db,